google-deepmind/sonnet/_sources/README.rst.txt

 defines a ``initial_state`` method that can be used to generate a zero initial state or a trainable initial state (based on the aforementioned properties).
 Optionally, any recurrent module can define its own ``initial_state`` method.
-Note that the ``zero_state`` method is also available, inherited from ``tf.RNNCell``, to produce a correctly sized state value filled with zeros.
+Note that a ``zero_state`` method is also available (as in ``tf.nn.rnn_cell.RNNCell``) to produce a correctly sized state value filled with zeros.
 In some situations (LSTM, etc) it may be acceptable to begin with a state containing all zeros, but in other situations this is too limiting, and we may want to (eg) fill some part of the state with random noise.

 A common option is to make the initial state of an RNN trainable, meaning the state is produced from some ``tf.Variable``\ s which are